Myrmex/overview/cadmus/dev/backend/core.md

 6. [services](services.md)
 7. [API](api.md)

-The backend is a set of C# libraries, built with VS. This step is required only if you have new data models (parts or fragments) specific to your project.
+The backend is a set of C# libraries, built with VS.

 The following procedure will:

 - create a new Visual Studio solution for the backend components (business layer).
-- add to it a library for parts/fragments (if required), another library for their mock data seeders, and a third library for API services.
-Also, each model-related library will have its unit tests library.
+- add to it these libraries:
+  - library for parts/fragments (if required), plus a test library.
+  - library for parts/fragments mock data seeders, plus a test library.
+  - library for API services.

 In what follows, `PRJ` represents the short name you chose for your project.